Computer Science

 CS3853Computer Architecture and Organization4 ch (3C 2L)

-Introduction to computer organization and architecture, digital logic, interfacing and I/O strategies, memory architecture, functional organization, multiprocessing, performance enhancements.
+Learn computer organization and architecture, digital logic, interfacing and I/O strategies, memory architecture, functional organization, multiprocessing, and performance enhancements.

 CS3873Net-centric Computing4 ch (3C 2L*)